.. ....

 George Aitchison was the head of the family on the 1861

-future was the death of his grandfather George Aitchison
+death of his grandfather George Aitchison who died

 remained at Princes Street and was joined by the Cole family and George